yeluH/MT/Analysis/work_readme.md

 - Classification of label groups on the newly updated features summary
   - Unsupervised machine learning
   - Supervised machine learning
+- Evaluation of classification by calculating accuracy, precision and recall
 - Extraction of curbs
+- Find the suitable variables for classification and extraction of curbs

 ## Issue
 - Images and masks are found not matched!
 (2024.01.09)